 - m = the molality of the solute, in other words, the number of particles per kg of solvent, in mol/kg

-- i = if your particles splits in 2 or 3 parts after it’s been added to the solvent you have to take that into account, this is most common for salts, this is called the van ‘t Hoff constant
+- i = the van ‘t Hoff constant if your particles splits in 2 or 3 parts after it’s been added to the solvent you have to take that into account, this is most common for salts.
+For sugars and the like which don’t break apart, this constant is one, for sodium chloride (salt) it’s two.

 Calculating the change in freezing point for ice cream